-2.8.3 Integrated Community Equipment Service (target £0.500m, forecast £0.232m, variance £0.268m)
+2.9.3 Integrated Community Equipment Service (target £0.500m, forecast £0.232m, variance £0.268m)

 The savings were planned focusing on a mix of preventative and efficiency savings.
 The service is aiming to increase the access to equipment to reduce or delay the need for formal packages of care and review the way that equipment is recalled.
 Feasibility plans have identified that these savings will need to be re-profiled due to the time needed to set up new teams and processes.
 The focus will be on increasing the review and recall of equipment and reviewing where improved access to equipment can reduce the need for some service users to require two care workers (known as double-ups).
-In order to address the savings gap, a bid has been made for investment from the rural transition money to increase the availability of equipment to more people at a preventative stage, to reduce the requirement for formal packages of care.

-2.8.4 Changing how we provide care for people with learning disabilities or physical disabilities (target £1.500m, forecast £0.600m, variance £1.000m)
+2.9.4 Changing how we provide care for people with learning disabilities or physical disabilities (target £1.500m, forecast £0.600m, variance £0.900m)